ESSAYS

 I wanted to see Manzanar with my own eyes, so that my understanding of history might feel deeper through the experience of place.
 NPR

-To Swim Is To Endure
+To Swim is to Endure

 If I don’t swim, the pain grows.
 If I’m in more pain, what will become of my life?
 CATAPULT

-CREATIVE NONFICTION
+FLASH NONFICTION

 The Aunties at the YMCA